RuleWorld/bionetgen/docs/Published_BioNetGen_Models.md

 # Published BioNetGen Models

-This page links to publications that have applied a BioNetGen rule-based model to a specific biological system.
+This page links to publications that have applied a BioNetGen rule-based model to a specific biological system. *Note: This list is a work in progress and may not be complete.*

 ## 2016
 * [Modelling intracellular competition for calcium: kinetic and thermodynamic control of different molecular modes of signal decoding.](http://www.ncbi.nlm.nih.gov/pubmed/27033299) *Sci.
 Rep.*